VisiumCH/visiumlint/README.md

 # Hook

 You can automate visiumlint when commiting changes with a [git hook](https://githooks.com/) and the [pre-commit](https://pre-commit.com/) library.
+The hook will not execute `Pylint`.

-- Make sure to have installed pre-commit, or else run `brew install pre-commit`
+- Make sure to have installed pre-commit, or else run `pip install pre-commit`

 - Add a file called `.pre-commit-config.yaml` to the root of your project:
 ```yaml